constancegb/constancegb.github.io/_posts/2017-10-23-My-published-Trivia-Skill-in-under-an-hour.md

 ---
 As part of my curriculum at Bloc as a Software Engineer, we had to create and then publish a Trivia Skill for Alexa.
 Alexa is Amazon's first operating artificial intelligence.
 Acting as a home automation device, it is capable of controlling other smart devices through vocal interaction.
 It can also set alarms, play music, read podcasts, give weather, play games, all using the voice.

-To build the skill, I used the following tutorial, made by Amazon Developers: https://github.com/alexa/skill-sample-nodejs-trivia
+To build the skill, I used this [tutorial](https://github.com/alexa/skill-sample-nodejs-trivia), made by Amazon Developers.

 This tutorial is a little bit outdated, in the sense that the interface has been slightly redesigned since the tutorial was first published, but it is enough to get you started easily.